Home Military Diet Blog Portion Sizes on the Military Diet

 Portion Sizes on the Military Diet

 The good news is that you don’t need to carry around a measuring cup everywhere you go.
 These simple visual aids based on everyday objects help you start integrating portion control into your everyday life.
 This visual method helps you make better choices and lose weight!
-The more you practice, the better you’ll get at controlling your calories (and waist size).
+The more you practice, the better you’ll get at controling your calories (and waist size).
 And don’t panic if the portions seem small, you can eat more than one serving of each thing everyday.

 Types of Foods